Michal2SAB/Bitcoin-Stealer/README.md

 My Ethereum: 0xe89c84A7758429b4D11a2091e1dccf7433328Fa9

 # HOW TO RUN
-Just open run.bat in the folder, it will start node.bat which will start the generator.
+Just open run.bat in the folder, it will start gen.bat which will start the generator.
 Run.bat will work in background and re-run the generator every 100 seconds because at a certain point it would have a memory leak error and we don't want that.
 But don't worry, it won't interrupt anything you're doing, it will run minimized every time.

 # REQUIREMENTS
 1. Install Node.js